MitchMelzer/MitchMelzer/README.md

 - 👋 Hi, I’m @MitchMelzer
 - 👀 I’m interested in video games and coding
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate on beginner level projects
 - 📫 How to reach me mitchmelzer@hotmail.com